KeithCrofton/merge-conflicts/README.md

-Hey diddle diddle
+Hey deedle deedle
-The cat and the fiddle
+The cat and the needle
-The cow jumped over the moon
+The ocelot shimmied over the moon
-The little dog laughed
+The little frog laughed
 To see such a sport
-And the plate ran away with the spoon
+And the duck ran away with the loon